-A deferment is a period when payment on the outstanding principal balance and accrued interest of a loan is temporarily postponed.
-The federal government pays the interest on subsidized loans during deferment.
+A deferment is a period when payment on the principal of a loan is postponed.
+For subsidized Stafford loans and all or a portion of a subsidized consolidation loan, interest payments are made by the federal government.

-After the grace period (the six months after graduating or dropping below half-time enrollment status) has expired, borrowers are entitled to a deferment if they meet regulatory requirements.
-Borrowers should continue making payments on their loans until they're notified the deferment is approved.
-Eligibility for a deferment depends on when the loan was made and the deferment's requirements.
+After the grace period (the six months after graduating or dropping below half-time student status) has expired, borrowers are entitled to a deferment if they meet regulatory requirements.
+You should continue making payments on your loan until you're notified the deferment is approved.
+Your eligibility for a deferment depends on when the loan was made and the individual deferment's requirements.
 Eligibility for a deferment does not mean you are required to take it - you may choose to continue making payments on your student loan.
 Any unpaid interest on unsubsidized loans will be capitalized (added to the principal balance) at the end of the deferment period, likely increasing the total balance and your monthly payments.

-Most Common Types of Deferments:
+Most common types of deferments:

 - In-School Deferment

 - Unemployment Deferment

 - Economic-Hardship Deferment

 - Education-Related Deferment

-- Service-Related Deferments
+- Service Related Deferments

-- Other Deferments: Temporary Total Disability, Parental Leave, and Public Service (Visit Nelnet.com for eligibility requirements and additional available deferments)
+- Other Deferments:

+Temporary Total Disability, Parental Leave, and Public Service (See Nelnet.com for eligibility requirements and additional available deferments)